datalowe/pattern-orchestra/README.md

 Note that, in order to include the submodule's code, when cloning the repository you need to run `git clone --recurse-submodules git@github.com:datalowe/pattern-backend.git`.
 If you accidentally ran a 'normal' `git clone` without the recursion flag, running `git submodule update --init --recursive` should help.
 In order to get the very latest version/commit of every submodule, you can run `git submodule foreach 'git pull'`.
 Note however that this might take you 'out of sync' with this repository, as it has each submodule 'pinned' at a certain commit.

 ## Build and run with Docker
+Be aware that this project requires __a lot__ of space, about 5GB.
+This is mainly because the frontend applications, which use Angular and associated npm packages, run their builds inside their respctive containers.
+This is to avoid accidentally using old code and requiring any manual build steps on the host computer (or, alternatively and equally problematic, uploading the post-build distributions to the GitHub repos).

 ```bash
 cd /path/to/this/dir